avm2108/intrepid-swe6733/README.md

    What to be done
    - Set up for Redux State Management

-  No hurdles
+  No blockers

  **Milly Namukasa**

   What was done

    - Research on NodeJS and how to implement the Login UI

    - Set up the coding environment

   What has to be done

   - Implement the Login page UI

   No blockers

  **Alexis McNeill**

    What was done

    - Finished up the wireframes

    - Pair Programming with Milly

   What was done

   - Implement changes from the wireframes

   - Set up the user profile.

   No blockers

  - Link https://youtu.be/2xIdpS4ja2I